Ninja Nonsense: Manga

 The manga is written and illustrated by Ryoichi Koga.
 It was serialized in MediaWorks' shōnen manga magazine Dengeki Daioh between the August 2000 and March 2006 issues.
 The chapters were collected into four tankōbon volumes under the Dengeki Comics EX imprint between February 2002 and May 2006.
 The manga is released in English in North America under the title Ninin Ga Shinobuden by Infinity Studios, who released the volumes between May 2006 and April 2008.
 A sequel manga titled Ninin ga Shinobuden Plus began serialization on Kadokawa Corporation's Comic Newtype website on June 26, 2020.
-As of October 2022, the chapters have been collected into two tankōbon volumes.
+As of January 2024, the chapters have been collected into three tankōbon volumes.

 Drama CDs

 A drama CD based on the manga titled Ninpō Drama CD Ninin ga Shinobuden: Bloom was released in May 2003.
 Three more drama CDs were released between June and October 2004 alongside the anime and feature the same cast as the anime.
 Although most of the cast from the original drama CD was different, Norio Wakamoto was the only voice actor who retained his voice in the anime as Onsokumaru.
 A fifth drama CD was included as a bonus CD for the "fandisc" DVD released in Japan in 2005.